amosbatto/instrans/README.md

 ### <a id="LICENSE_AND_AUTHOR">LICENSE AND AUTHOR</a> ###

-**License:** The GNU Lesser General Protection License 3.0 or later, which can be found at: [http://www.gnu.org](http://www.gnu.org)
+**License:** The GNU [Lesser General Protection License 3.0](https://www.gnu.org/licenses/lgpl-3.0.html) or later
 **Author:** Amos Batto (amosbatto@yahoo.com)
 **Created:** 22 Jun 2006
 **Last updated** 05 Mar 2021

 This script was written as part of ILLA's project to help people create translations of software in indigenous and minority languages.

 Please send me feedback and bug reports to amosbatto@yahoo.com, so I can improve this script.
 Thanks.

 ### <a id="DOCUMENTATION_IN_OTHER_LANGUAGES">DOCUMENTATION IN OTHER LANGUAGES</a> ###